mars-project/meps/mep-0002-simplify-data-structure.md

 ![mep-0002_07](https://user-images.githubusercontent.com/5388750/231441724-001346e1-5d03-4f5a-9903-c591f828e927.png)

 We can see that data size is reduced by **71.5%**, and cost reduced by **63.8%**.
-**5** is to reduce the inheritance level of the class and the test result is as follow.
+**5** is to reduce the inheritance level of the class and the test result is as follows.

 Firstly, we define a `TensorChunkData` which extends `EntityData`: